flowscripter/docs/design/cli-usage-walkthrough.md

 ```
 Installed commands:

-    scaffold      Create a new SDK project for a Tessellator command or module.
+    scaffold      Create a new SDK project for a Tessellator plugin.
-    build         Build a Tessellator module which includes native code.
+    build         Build a Tessellator plugin.
-    packages      Manage 3rd party NodeJS packages.
-    deploy        Publish a Tessellator command or module.
+    deploy        Publish a Tessellator plugin.

 ```

-The `packages` command lets you install, update and delete 3rd party NodeJS packages.
-They will be downloaded to sub-folders in `~/.t9r/node_modules/`.
+##### npm and 3rd Party Packages

+To build a plugin you will need `npm` installed.

+When you scaffold a new project it will include a `package.json` file and suitable build scripts to build the Javascript plugin for usage in the NodeJS runtime or the browser runtime or both.
+It will also support building native code as a NodeJS module or WASM module or both.

-Note that `packages` and `deploy` are wrappers around `npm` functionality.
-If you have `npm` installed and you configure it (using `prefix`) and the Tessellator `settings.toml` file to use the same modules prefix, you can use `npm` instead for equivalent functionality.
+If you configure `npm` (using `prefix`) and the Tessellator `settings.toml` file to use the same modules prefix, you can use `npm` to manage 3rd party packages you wish to import in your plugin.

-Private npmjs.com organisations can be used when using `npm` to manage Tessellator and 3rd party NodeJS packages.

-If the current working directory contains a `packages.json` file, this will be used with the `packages` command similar to using `npm`.

-When a local `packages.json` file exists in the current folder, this package can be required within the REPL or a Tessellator script when running Tessellator from that folder.